BryanWilhite/Blog/presentation/entry/2015/2015-08-19-when-in-bower-doubt-delete-all-of-your-components-and-reinstall.md

 ---json
 {
   "author": "Bryan Wilhite",
   "content": "When you have the bandwidth just delete everything in your \\bower_components folder and run bower install.
 Why resort to this?
-The output of my reinstall displayed this warning:\r\nPlease note that,\r\n    angular-embed-codepen#1.1.1 depends on angular#~1.2....", "inceptDate": "2015-08-19T20:10:10.1876572-07:00", "isPublished": true,
+The output of my reinstall displayed this warning: Please note that,     angular-embed-codepen#1.1.1 depends on angular#~1.2.21...", "inceptDate": "2015-08-19T20:10:10.1876572-07:00", "isPublished": true,
   "itemCategory": null,